 There is no maximum duration of assistance for part-time students.
 However, the maximum loan amount you can have outstanding at any time cannot exceed $10,000.

 While you are in-study, you are not required to make monthly payments on your loan, and as of January 1, 2012, the federal government pays the interest on your part-time loans until you graduate or leave post-secondary.
 Like full-time loans, you are not required to make payments and interest won't begin to accrue until your period of studies end date or you leave post-secondary.

 Canada Student Grants for Part-Time Studies

 Canada Student Grants for Part-time Studies are available for each year of post-secondary studies, provided you continue to meet the eligibility criteria and are enrolled in a part-time program that is at least 12 weeks long at a designated post-secondary institution .
 This includes post-secondary studies beyond the undergraduate level.
 Students who apply for a loan for part-time studies and meet the grant eligibility requirements could receive one or more of the following Canada Student Grants for Part-time Studies.

 Grant for Part-Time Students

-For the 2016-17 academic year, part-time students from low-income families may be eligible for up to $1,800 per academic year.
+Part-time students from low-income families may be eligible for up to $1,800 per academic year.
 The amount of the grant will not exceed your assessed need.
-If studying during the 2015-16 academic year, the maximum amount is $1,200.

 Example: If you have an assessed need of $800, you will receive an $800 grant.